 Top ten brand lessons to learn from Bridgehead:

-1. Great product consistently delivered – yes it’s fairly traded, organic, and shade grown, but Bridgehead puts great care into the quality, variety, and freshness of the product.
+1. Great product consistently delivered – yes the coffee is fairly traded, organic, and shade grown, but Bridgehead puts great care into the quality, variety, and freshness of the product.
 The rest of my top ten list would matter not a bit if the beverages, treats, and lunch items weren’t top notch.
-They are.
+But they are.

-4. Committed to walkable urban neighbourhoods – despite the obvious pull from suburban areas, there are no drive-thru windows at any Bridgehead (yet).
-The chain has continued to place its new locations in traditional main-street areas throughout Ottawa, and as a founder of the Welling ton West BIA, I can tell you they have been very supportive and active in street-level retail initatives and issues.
+4. Committed to walkable urban neighbourhoods – despite the obvious pull from suburban areas, the chain has continued to place new stores in traditional main-street areas throughout Ottawa.
+And as one of the founders of the Wellington West BIA, I can tell you they have been very supportive and active in street-level retail initatives and issues.

 5. Really nice people – the founders are level-headed, approachable folks, and their approach has attracted strong staff in the stores.
 Employees tend to be older, better educated, and “hipper” than in the other shops around town.